-Fibroblasts are dominant cell type at the interface tissue membrane that play important role in the control of osteoclastogenesis after direct particle-induced or indirect stimulation (hormones or cytokines) resulting in secretion of chemokines including MCP-1, MCP-2, IL-8, matrix metalloproteinases, and cytokines such as TNF- α and RANKL (Koreny et al. 2006).
-Recently, in vitro experiments confirmed that the only factor that consistently increased RANKL production in ITF was not TNF- α or IL-1 β but 1 α , 25-(OH)2 vitamin D3.
-In contrast, OPG expression was effectively regulated by hormones and cytokines including TNF- α (Mandelin et al. 2005).
+Fibroblasts are dominant cell type at the interface tissue membrane that play important role in the control of osteoclastogenesis after direct particle-induced or indirect stimulation (hormones or cytokines) resulting in secretion of chemokines including MCP-1.
+MCP-2.
+IL-8, matrix metalloproteinases, and cytokines such as TNF- $\alpha$ and RANKL (Koreny et al. 2006).
+Recently, in vitro experiments confirmed that the only factor that consistently increased RANKL production in ITF was not TNF- $\alpha$ or IL-1 $\beta$ but 1 $\alpha$ , 25-(OH)2 vitamin D3.
+In contrast, OPG expression was effectively regulated by hormones and cytokines including TNF-α (Mandelin et al. 2005).
 ITF participate also through cell-to-cell interactions with osteoclast precursors.
 Moreover, they can contribute to lower pH and produce CATK (Mandelin et al. 2005).
 On the other hand, ITF can down-regulate osteoclast activation by IL-6 production (Konttinen et al. 2002).
-As a result, ITF actively contribute to both up- and/or downregulation of the osteolytic microenvironment between prosthesis and bone.
+Thus, ITF actively contribute to both up- and/or down-regulation of the osteolytic microenvironment between prosthesis and bone.